lucaspinacosta/WeatherApp/README.md

 - Set `city_location` to your preferred default city.
 - Adjust `update_interval` to the desired refresh rate in seconds.

+**Note:** After the initial setup, you can change these settings directly within the application using the settings window.

 ## Usage

 ### Running the Application